Creating Your First Projection

 Enter Assets

-You can now click Add Capital Asset or Add Real Asset to enter details about the client's capital and real assets.
+You can now click Add Financial Asset or Add Real Asset to enter details about the client's financial and real assets.

-For the Capital Assets, make sure to complete the data entry for each row, including the Description, Value, Cost (for non-registered accounts), Type, and percentage allocation to Cash, Fixed Income, and Equity.
+For the Financial Assets, make sure to complete the data entry for each row, including the Description, Value, Cost (for non-registered accounts), Type, and percentage allocation to Cash, Fixed Income, and Equity.
 The Total RoR will be calculated for you and once complete, the row will be saved automatically.
-If desired, you can update the individual RoR percentages.
+You can update the individual RoR percentages for each Financial Asset individually.

 Click the TFSA tab and/or RRSP/RRIF tab to enter the client's current Contribution Room.

-- RRSP contribution room for the first year of your projections is will be calculated as 18% of any RRSP-eligible income that was entered on the Income page during the initial data entry.
+1. RRSP contribution room for the first year of your projections will be calculated as 18% of any RRSP-eligible income entered on the Income page during the initial data entry.
 (For example, $18,000 when the employment income entered was $100,000.)

 Detailed steps to update these values are outlined in this article: Unused RRSP and TFSA Contribution Room.